Binance Market Update (2022-11-13)

 Binance

-The global cryptocurrency market cap now stands at $0.84T, down by -1.29% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.83T, down by -2.25% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include TWT, SFP, and DYDX, up by 39%, 37%, and 27%, respectively.
+Market outperformers include TWT, SFP, and C98, up by 60%, 56%, and 33%, respectively.

 Market movers: